cfss-sp20/hw01/README.md

 ![Map of El Salvador](https://www.nationsonline.org/maps/el_salvador_map.jpg)

-My grandma and my uncle live in the city of San Salvador.
-I also have an aunt and an uncle that live in South Korea.
+My dad is from El Salvador and my grandma and my uncle live in the city of San Salvador.
+You can find San Salvador close to Lago de Ilopango on the map.
+I also have an aunt and an uncle that live in Seoul, South Korea.
 I was able to get to know them better after college because I lived there for three years.
-In the future I would like to travel more.
+I loved living in South Korea.
+In the future, I would like to travel to more places.

 *Here are a few places I have been:*